elkadirianas/AF-CAN/README.md

 Moving beyond simple scoreboards, this project implements a **Lakehouse Architecture** on Azure Databricks to process granular event data (passes, shots, fouls, pressure).
 It features a "Time-Travel" ingestion strategy that simulates the tournament unfolding phase by phase (Group Stage → Knockouts → Final), transforming raw JSON-derived data into advanced tactical KPIs like **Expected Goals (xG)**, **Field Tilt**, and **Player Impact Scores**.

+###  how to run the project ?
+This pipeline is designed to be user-friendly and simulates the real-time progression of the tournament.

+Import the Pipeline: Clone or upload the files from the Pipeline/ folder into your Databricks Workspace.

+Execute the Orchestrator: Open the notebook named 00_run_pipeline_end_to_end.

+Simulate Tournament Progress: Simply run this notebook.

+Logic: The pipeline automatically detects the current state and ingests the next specific phase (e.g., if Group Stage is done, it loads Round of 16).

+View Results: Once the run is complete, navigate to the Databricks Dashboard to see the visuals and KPIs update instantly with the newly ingested data.

+Tip: Run it consecutively to simulate the advancement from the opening game to the Final.

 ## 🏗 Architecture & Methodology

 The project follows the **Medallion Architecture** (Bronze, Silver, Gold) to ensure data quality and scalability.